top of page

 Emma completed her PhD in Cancer Biology in 2011, at Queen's University Belfast, working with Prof Dan Longley and Prof Patrick Johnston on mechanisms of cancer therapy and drug resistance.
 In 2012, Emma moved to University of Cambridge to pursue her post-doctoral studies, working on tumour progression and therapy in the lab of Dr Carla Martins, based at the MRC Cancer Unit.
 Her work focussed on defining the role of metabolic reprogramming and therapeutic susceptibilities in genotype-specific lung cancer models.
 She returned to Queen's in 2018, where she runs the Cancer Metabolism and Therapy Group supported by a Cancer Research UK Career Development Fellowship (Werth Trust Fellow).

-CONNOR BROWN
+DR CONNOR BROWN

 Connor obtained his MBiol in Molecular Cell Biology from the University of York in 2017, during which time he worked for a year at GlaxoSmithKline, establishing liquid chromatography-mass spectrometry methods and analyses.
 He then joined Queen’s University Belfast in 2017 to complete a PhD in metabolic changes associated with age-related macular degeneration.
-Connor joined the Kerr group in 2021 as a Research Technician, where his work focuses on developing LC-MS techniques to examine metabolic-based therapy resistance mechanisms in cancer.
+Connor joined the Kerr group in 2021 as a Research Technician, where his work focused on developing LC-MS techniques to examine metabolic-based therapy resistance mechanisms in cancer.

 TILLY DOWNS